prebid/prebid.github.io/dev-docs/modules/consentManagement.md

      });
 {% endhighlight %}

-The consentData object can be retrieved by a existing CMP by calling
+### US-Privacy Examples

+Example 1: Support both US-Privacy and GDPR

 {% highlight js %}
-window.__cmp('getConsentData', null, function(result ) { });
-window.__cmp('getVendorConsents', null, function(result ) { });
+pbjs.setConfig({
+       consentManagement: {
+            cmpApi: 'iab',
+            consentAPIs: ['gdpr', 'usp'],
+            allowAuctionWithoutConsent: false, // suppress auctions if there's no GDPR consent string
+            timeout: 3000,  // GDPR timeout 3000ms
+            uspTimeout: 100 // US-Privacy timeout 100ms
+       }
+});
 {% endhighlight %}

+Example 1: Support US-Privacy

+{% highlight js %}
+pbjs.setConfig({
+       consentManagement: {
+            cmpApi: 'iab',
+            consentAPIs: ['usp'],
+            uspTimeout: 100 // US-Privacy timeout 100ms
+       }
+});
+{% endhighlight %}

 ## Build the package

-#### Step 1: Bundle the module code

-Follow the basic build instructions on the GitHub repo's main README.
+Follow the basic build instructions on the GitHub repo's main [README](https://github.com/prebid/Prebid.js/blob/master/README.md).
 To include the module, an additional option must be added to the the gulp build command:

 {% highlight bash %}
 gulp build --modules=consentManagement,bidAdapter1,bidAdapter2
 {% endhighlight %}

-#### Step 2: Publish the package(s) to the CDN

-After testing, get your javascript file(s) out to your Content Delivery Network (CDN) as normal.

-Note that there are more dynamic ways of combining these components for publishers or integrators ready to build a more advanced infrastructure.

 ## Adapter Integration

-_Note - for any adapters submitting changes to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add a `gdpr_supported: true` variable to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).
-This will have your adapter's name automatically appear on the list of adapters supporting GDPR (at the bottom of this page)._
+_Note - for any adapters submitting changes to support this approach, please also submit a PR to the [docs repo](https://github.com/prebid/prebid.github.io) to add `gdpr_supported: true` and/or `usp_supported: true` variables to your respective page in the [bidders directory](https://github.com/prebid/prebid.github.io/tree/master/dev-docs/bidders).
+This will have your adapter's name automatically appear on the list of adapters supporting GDPR and US Privacy._

-### BuildRequests Integration
+### Bidder Adapter Integration

+#### GDPR Integration

 To find the GDPR consent information to pass along to your system, adapters should look for the `bidderRequest.gdprConsent` field in their buildRequests() method.
 Below is a sample of how the data is structured in the `bidderRequest` object: